I have just returned from an evening drive and feel exhilarated and open. Let me back up a bit.

 After this song and several others, I continued to travel along the highway until another song struck me in a completely different way.
 Leave it to Miranda Lambert to get those Goddess Juices flowing.
 She will F up Yo’ Sh-t!
 She’s badass and cray cray and I love her music to pieces.
 The song is “Gunpowder and Lead” and it’s about domestic abuse.
 Miranda takes an incredibly frightening and devastating piece of subject matter and turns it on its ass.

 “I’m goin’ home gonna load my shot gun, wait by the door and light a cigarette.
-He wants a fight well now he’s got one, he aint seen me crazy yet.
+He wants a fight well now he’s got one, he ain’t seen me crazy yet.
 Slap my face and shook me like a rag doll, don’t that sound like a real man?
-I’m gonna show him what little girls are made of, gunpowder and lead.”
+I’m gonna show him what little girls are made of, gunpowder and lead.”-Miranda Lambert

-The day we were reunited with Mom after the abuse, ca. 1997.
+The day I was reunited with my mother, after the abuse, ca. 1997.

 As I listened to this song tonight, I recalled a dream I had two nights ago.
 Perhaps it was leading up to this evening’s emoting sesh.
 In the dream, I found my mother on the sidewalk, having fatally hit her head and within minutes of death.
 I scrambled to help her and felt helpless, knowing there was nothing I could do.
 In the dream, I could see the blood from the back of her head starting to seep onto the sidewalk.
 Then moments later, I returned to find her entire face covered in blood (sorry this is so graphic).
 I quickly wiped the blood from her eyes in an attempt to make her more comfortable in the last moments of her life.
 And she then lifted her face to mine and whispered words of love, telling me I had done good and kissing me on the cheek.